payamQorbanpour/payamQorbanpour/README.md

 # Payam Qorbanpour

-I'm a passionate Software Engineer with a knack for solving complex problems and creating seamless user experiences.
+I'm a Software Engineer passionate about understanding the how and why behind the code, I find joy in unraveling complex problems, embracing growth, contributing to projects and collaboration.

 # 🛠️ Technologies I Love